 Finally, in the event of anemia, the administration of androgens, a blood transfusion or the administration of EPO may be considered.

 Treatment outcomes and prognosis

-The animal in chronic renal failure is an animal which must be followed and have a regular evaluation of its state (creatinemia, uremia, weight), thus the adjustment of the treatment can be considered (figure).
+The animal in chronic renal failure is an animal which must follow & have a regular evaluation of its state (creatinemia, uremia, weight).
+Thus, the adjustment of the treatment can consider (figure).

 Chronic kidney disease is a progressive disease that inexorably leads to the death of the dog.
 The goal of treatment is to provide the dog with the best possible quality of life.